MsJean-Mary/Bulldog-Botanical-Gardens/README.md

 For instructions on editing specific parts of the website:
 - Check the [ToDo.md](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/blob/main/ToDo.md) file for tasks and updates.
 - Explore the [guides folder](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/tree/main/guides) for detailed editing guides.
+If you are looking at the guides and see code click the button at the top that says preview to be able to see the correct version.

 ---